Machine Learning Research

 Maeve Madigan, Parameswaran Kamalaruban, Glenn Moynihan, T. Kempton, David Sutton, and Stuart Burrell.
 Accepted at the Workshop on Agentic AI in Financial Services at the AAAI 2026 conference in Singapore.

-Studies fairness evaluation in multi-agent predictive systems and shows how emergent bias can arise from
+Studies fairness evaluation in multi-agent predictive systems and shows how emergent bias can arise from collective system behavior rather than any single component.

 Submitted